phetsims/natural-selection/doc/model.md

 ```

 Limited food can support a population up to a carrying capacity, and does not favor any phenotype.
 If the population exceeds the carrying capacity, then
 bunnies die off to reduce the population to the carrying capacity.
-The carrying capacity is randomly selected from a narrow range to provide some
+The carrying capacity is randomly selected from a range to provide some
 variability.

 In pseudocode†, here's the algorithm for calculating the number of bunnies that will die due to limited food: